-Mr. Arnold is our president and chief executive officer.
-He has served as our chief executive officer since January 2017.
+Mr. Arnold has served as our chief executive officer since January 2017.
 He has served as our president since March 2015, with responsibility for our primary client-facing functions and long-term strategy for growth.
-In this role he previously led the Advisor and Institution Solutions business unit that focuses on business development, existing advisor and institution growth, enhancing the client experience, research and corporate strategy, and sponsor partnerships.
-Prior to that role, Mr. Arnold served as our chief financial officer from November 2012 to March 2015 and was responsible for formulating financial policy, leading the company's capital management efforts, and ensuring the effectiveness of the organization's financial functions.
+Mr. Arnold served as our chief financial officer from June 2012 to March 2015 and was responsible for formulating financial policy, leading our capital management efforts, and ensuring the effectiveness of the organization's financial functions.
 Prior to 2012, he was managing director, head of strategy, with responsibility for long-term strategic planning for the firm, product and platform development, and strategic investments, including acquisitions.
-He has also served as divisional president of our Institution Services business.
+He has also served as divisional president of our Institution Services.
 Mr. Arnold joined our Company in January 2007 following our acquisition of UVEST Financial Services Group, Inc. ("UVEST").
 Prior to joining us, Mr. Arnold worked at UVEST for 13 years, serving most recently as president and chief operating officer.
-Since 2015, he has served on the Board of Directors of the Securities Industry and Financial Markets Association.
+From April 2015 to July 2018, he served on the Board of Directors of the Securities Industry and Financial Markets Association.
 Mr. Arnold earned a B.S. in electrical engineering from Auburn University and holds an M.B.A. in finance from Georgia State University.